sagi-meltzer/video-transcript/README.md

 ## New feature

 As you can see, the project has pre-implemented code, a button which let you choose a video from your file system.
-There is also a video in the repo named *“Deploy_React_App_in_2_min_for_free.mp4”*  located in *“./src/files”.*
+There is also a video in the repo named *“Deploy_React_App_in_2_min_for_free.mp4”*  located in *“./src/files”.*, use it for development

-Now, ee will use this video for testing our development.
-The mission:

-Implement a subtitles generation feature.
+The mission - Implement a subtitles generation feature.
 The flow will be:

 1. A user choose a video from the file system (already implemented).
 2. After choosing a video, the video will be prossesed and subtitles will be generated for it.